 MetroLines is open to both published and non-published work by bi-state residents of all ages, however previously published work must be provided with permission to reproduce.
 A panel of literary professionals from the St. Louis region will judge the entries.

 MetroLines is generously supported by the Missouri Arts Council and the Regional Arts Commission.

 About Metro Transit

 Metro Transit operates the St. Louis region’s public transportation system which includes 400 clean-burning diesel buses that serve 83 MetroBus routes in eastern Missouri and southwestern Illinois.
-Metro also operates MetroLink light rail vehicles on 46 miles of track serving 37 stations in the two-state area, and operates Metro Call‑A‑Ride, a paratransit fleet of 122 vans.
-Metro Transit is one of five enterprises operated by Bi-State Development
+Metro also operates MetroLink light rail vehicles on 46 miles of track serving 38 stations in the two-state area, and operates Metro Call-A-Ride, a paratransit fleet of 122 vans.
+Metro Transit is a Bi-State Development enterprise.